fortifiedid/ena-specifications/ena-oauth2-profile.md

 Finally, an authorization server receiving an access token request MUST verify the supplied `code_verifier` according to Section 4.6 of \[[RFC7636](#rfc7636)\].

+<a name="dpop-demonstrating-proof-of-possession"></a>
+#### 8.4.2.
+DPoP - Demonstrating Proof of Possession

+For deployments that make use of the DPoP (Demonstrating Proof of Possession) mechanism as specified in \[[RFC9449](#rfc9449)\], this profile introduces the following clarifications and additions:

+An authorization server SHOULD maintain configuration for each protected resource it serves, containing the following information:

+- Whether DPoP-bound access tokens are required, optional, or not supported.

+- If DPoP-bound access tokens are supported, which signing algorithms are accepted by the protected resource.

+An authorization server receiving a token request for an access token&mdash;where the audience of the token is a resource that requires DPoP&mdash;MUST ensure that the request includes a valid DPoP proof.
+If not, the request MUST be rejected.

+For protected resources that support \[[RFC9728](#rfc9728)\], the parameters `dpop_bound_access_tokens_required` and `dpop_signing_alg_values_supported` MUST be used accordingly.

+How a client determines whether a protected resource that does not expose its metadata according to \[[RFC9728](#rfc9728)\] supports DPoP-bound access tokens is out of scope for this profile.

+An authorization server that supports the DPoP mechanism MUST include the `dpop_signing_alg_values_supported` parameter in its metadata document.
+See Section 5.1 of \[[RFC9449](#rfc9449)\].

+A client that always uses DPoP for token requests MUST register or announce the `dpop_bound_access_tokens` parameter and set its value to `true`.
+See Section 5.2 of \[[RFC9449](#rfc9449)\].

+There is no metadata parameter that indicates a client supports DPoP (without necessarily using it for all requests).
+Therefore, an authorization server that supports DPoP MUST be prepared to receive DPoP headers from any of its registered clients.

+A protected resource that allows reuse of an access token for several calls MUST still require a new DPoP proof for every request.
+See Sections 7.3 and 11.1 of \[[RFC9449](#rfc9449)\].

+<a name="binding-access-tokens-to-client-certificates-using-mutual-tls"></a>
+#### 8.4.3.
+Binding Access Tokens to Client Certificates using Mutual TLS

+For deployments that make use of the "Mutual-TLS Client Certificate-Bound Access Token" mechanism as specified in Section 3 of \[[RFC8705](#rfc8705)\], this profile introduces the following clarifications and additions:

+If the authorization server supports mutual TLS client certificate-bound access tokens, it MUST include the `tls_client_certificate_bound_access_tokens` parameter in its metadata document with the value set to true.
+See Section 3.3 of \[[RFC8705](#rfc8705)\].

+An authorization server SHOULD maintain a configuration for each protected resource it serves, indicating whether mutual TLS client certificate-bound tokens are required, optional, or not supported by that resource.

+An authorization server receiving a token request for an access token&mdash;where the audience of the token is a resource that requires mutual TLS&mdash;MUST ensure that the request is made over a mutual TLS connection.
+Otherwise, the request MUST be rejected.

+A client that requests mutual TLS certificate-bound access tokens MUST indicate this by setting the `tls_client_certificate_bound_access_tokens` client metadata parameter to `true`, or by supplying equivalent information during client registration with the authorization server.
+See Section 3.4 of \[[RFC8705](#rfc8705)\].

+If a client that has indicated the intention to use mutual TLS client certificate-bound tokens makes a request to the token endpoint over a non-mutual TLS connection, the authorization server MUST treat this as a valid request and issue an unbound token (assuming the request is otherwise correct).
+This requirement exists because a client may interact with multiple protected resources, some of which require mutual TLS while others do not.

+For protected resources that support mutual TLS client certificate-bound tokens and also support \[[RFC9728](#rfc9728)\], the `tls_client_certificate_bound_access_tokens` parameter MUST be included and set to `true`.
+This does not imply that mutual TLS is required in all cases.
+How such a requirement is advertised is out of scope for this profile.

+How a client determines whether a protected resource that does not expose its metadata according to \[[RFC9728](#rfc9728)\] supports mutual TLS client certificate-bound tokens is also out of scope for this profile.

 <a name="threats-and-countermeasures"></a>
 ### 8.5.
 Threats and Countermeasures